isaacs/sax-js/README.md

   space.
 * `lowercasetags` - Boolean.
 If true, then lowercase tags in loose mode, rather than uppercasing them.
+* `lowercaseattribname` - Boolean.
+If true, then lowercase attributes names in loose mode.
 * `xmlns` - Boolean.
 If true, then namespaces are supported.

 ## Methods